pip-services/pip-services-docs/content/en/python/commons/commands/icommand.md

 ### Description

-The ICommand interface used to define Commands.
+The ICommand interface is used to define Commands.
 Each command wraps a method or function and allows to call them in a uniform and safe manner.

 ### Instance methods